Paul-tes/CodeAcademy-/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse Team.
++ I would like to thank Microverse Team.
++ [Cindy Shin](https://www.behance.net/adagio07) Smart GUI & Creative Graphic Designer
 <p align="right">(<a href="#readme-top">back to top</a>)</p>